petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 and maybe the plotting code provides some value for copy/pasting, but again, these require copying and pasting, which doesn't necessarily leave breadcrumbs for further reuse.

+The changes we made here did not make our project completely self contained.
+For instance,
+we are still depending on Dockerhub to not delete that Anaconda image we're using as our base to build ours.
+We should probably push the image somewhere.
+Even if we did that, however,
+Docker could stop supporting that image format, leaving us unable to reproduce this again.
+We're depending on the Python Package Index (PyPI) to retain those versions of `progressbar33` and `pxl` for us to download.
+We're depending on the Debian archives to stay up.
+Is true reproducibility a real goal here?

+So what are the takeaways here?
+Reproducibility has an expiration date?
+Reusable products need to be carefully thought about to minimize their dependencies?

 Should we treat these bundles of data and code as products that require maintenance?